Research

 -

-What are the limitations of imparting human-like visual expressions of emotion onto social robots?
+What are the limitations of imparting human-like expressions of emotion onto social robots?
+How might we usefully augment or impart novel expressions of emotion to artificial social agents?

 -